kyle-burke/gci-challenge/README.md

 components that have simple interfaces which suit a project of this scale.
 The components' relative statelessness makes them easy to load into our Redux-driven project.

+This project has a very flat directory structure and would not scale well past this point.
+If the codebase grew larger, I would split files into folders organized largely by relation to a substore.
+All components, reducers, and actions related to e.g. the user table would be grouped into a folder.
+Routing would also be introduced and actually simplify some of the code in this project and mitigate some doubling of responsibilities that components like Form are performing.